slaclab/pydm-tutorial/docs/source/action/designer_expert.rst

 * **Step 2.**

-  With the new form available, let's add a ``QVBoxLayout`` widget to it and to make it fill the whole form let's select ``Layout Vertically`` for the Form.
+  With the new form available, let's add a ``QVBoxLayout`` widget and make it fill the whole form.
+Let's select ``Layout Vertically`` for the Form.

   .. figure:: /_static/action/expert/expert_layout.gif
      :scale: 100 %